jbisetto/npc-ai/README.md

   - `bedrock_client.py`: AWS Bedrock client
   - `usage_tracker.py`: API usage monitoring

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Ollama team for the local LLM support
-- AWS Bedrock team for the cloud LLM services